moorepants/dissertation/_sources/davisbicycle.txt

    Their steer controller for Sharps four degree of freedom motorcycle model shows a -50 nm maximum steer torque for a commanded roll angle of 20 degrees.

-.. todo:: talk about how noone accounts for the inertial affects related to teh position of the sensor

-.. todo:: talk about how bearings may not remove all cross talk

 Steering torque has been measured in relatively few instances of bicycle experiments and not all that many more for motorcycles.
-Of these, very few prove that their design measures a pure rider applied steer torque.
+Of these, very few of the designs may actually measure a pure rider applied steer torque.
 This is more consequential for bicycles than motorcycles because the small torques used in typical bicycle control are certainly less than 10 Nm with the majority less than 5 Nm.
 [Ouden2011]_, in particular, showed how sensitive the torque